How to Become a Strength and Conditioning Coach

 The Certified Strength and Conditioning Specialist (CSCS) offered by the NSCA.

 Forget about chasing 27 different certs.
-Just get the CSCS.
+Just get the CSCS certification.

 It should take you a maximum of 3 months of intense study to acquire those four letters after you name.